dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

     docker run -it --rm -v ${MODELS_PATH}:/home/dlstreamer/models --env MODELS_PATH=/home/dlstreamer/models intel/dlstreamer:latest
     ```

-    Running Intel® DL Streamer in the Docker container with an inference
+    Running Deep Learning Streamer in the Docker container with an inference
     on GPU or NPU devices requires the access as a non-root user to
     these devices in the container.
-Intel® DL Streamer Pipeline
+Deep Learning Streamer Pipeline
     Framework Docker images do not contain a `render` group for
     `dlstreamer` non-root user because the `render` group does not have
     a strict group ID, unlike the `video` group.
 To run container as